Help us improve your experience.

 Requirements for Executing Python Scripts

-You can use Python to author Junos OS commit, event, op, and SNMP automation scripts.
+You can write your Junos OS commit, event, op, and SNMP automation scripts in Python.
 To prevent the execution of unauthorized Python code, Junos devices, by default, do not permit executing unsigned Python scripts.
 To execute an unsigned Python script, the following requirements must be met, which are in addition to the normal requirements for onbox automation scripts:

 • File owner is either root or a user in the Junos OS super-user login class.